Insect migration: Lepidoptera

 Migration of butterflies and moths is particularly well known.

 The Bogong moth is a native insect of Australia that is known to migrate to cooler climates.
 The Madagascan sunset moth (Chrysiridia rhipheus) has migrations of up to thousands of individuals, occurring between the eastern and western ranges of their host plant, when they become depleted or unsuitable for consumption.
+The hummingbird hawk-moth (Macroglossum stellatarum) migrates from Africa and southern Asia to Europe and northern Asia.

 In southern India, mass migrations of many species occur before monsoons.
 As many as 250 species of butterflies in India are migratory.
 These include members of the Pieridae and Nymphalidae.

-The Australian painted lady periodically migrates down the cost of Australia, and occasionally, in periods of strong migration in Australia, migrate to New Zealand.
+Many species Vanessa butterfly are also known to migrate.
+The Australian painted lady (Vanessa kershawi) periodically migrates down the coast of Australia, and occasionally, in periods of strong migration in Australia, migrate to New Zealand.

+The painted lady (Vanessa cardui) is a butterfly whose annual 15,000 km round trip from Scandinavia and Great Britain to West Africa involves up to six generations.
+The red admiral (Vanessa atalanta) periodically migrates from southern to northern Europe for the summer, although sometimes movement north is observed in early autumn.

-The monarch butterfly migrates from southern Canada to wintering sites in central Mexico where they spend the winter.
+The monarch butterfly, Danaus plexippus, migrates from southern Canada to wintering sites in central Mexico where they spend the winter.
 In the late winter or early spring, the adult monarchs leave the Transvolcanic mountain range in Mexico to travel north.
 Mating occurs and the females seek out milkweed to lay their eggs, usually first in northern Mexico and southern Texas.
 The caterpillars hatch and develop into adults that move north, where more offspring can go as far as Central Canada until the next migratory cycle.
-The entire annual migration cycle involves five generations.
+The entire annual migration cycle involves around five generations.
+More detailed information on this migration can be found under monarch butterfly migration.

-The painted lady (Vanessa cardui) is a butterfly whose annual 15,000 km round trip from Scandinavia and Great Britain to West Africa involves up to six generations.

-The hummingbird hawk-moth (Macroglossum stellatarum) migrates from Africa and southern Asia to Europe and northern Asia.